Actindo-AG/Documentation/OfferCookbook/02_OfferFromProductBasic_1.md

-# Create a basic offer from a product
+# Create a basic offer from a product workflow

 ![Offer from product basic](../Assets/Screenshots/OfferCookbook/OfferFromProductBasic.png "[Offer from product basic]")